 Butler Wash Ruins are cliff dwellings that were built and occupied by ancestral Puebloans about 1200 AD.
 The site on the north has been stabilized and reconstructed to some degree, but most of it remains as it was found in the 1800s.
 These structures represent the full range of daily activities: habitation, farming, ceremonial, hunting, storage, and tool making.
 There are many undocumented canyons and caves in the area, particularly west of Comb Ridge throughout Cedar Mesa, all begging to be found/explored.

-Cycling photos at about 7 second intervals, with obscure previous/pause-resume/next/stop image-buttons in the upper-right corner that will light up on mouse-over.
-Select pause and previous/next to view at different interval or highlight information, resume to continue with the next photo.
-View Photos is an auto-show of the photos of Butler Wash in the Photo Gallery, followed by a plethora of maps, each with unique data.
-The Butler Wash map (cut from the Cedar Mesa map) shows Comb Ridge, Butler Wash, Comb Wash, canyons including Mule Canyon and a bunch of others off Comb Wash and inside Cedar Mesa showing many ruins sites, Upper Wash map is a topo with trails to several ruins, Lower Wash map is a topo with good trail info to Wolfman and some Cliff Dwellings, Lower Wash trail from Mary Cokenour provides mileages from US163 to ruins up Butler Wash, and River House trail shows the River trail along the San Juan in addition to the trail up Butler Wash (its info can be read when magnified).
+Trails Maps: The Butler Wash map (cut from Cedar Mesa map) shows Comb Ridge, Butler Wash, Comb Wash, canyons including Mule Canyon and a bunch of others off Comb Wash and inside Cedar Mesa showing many ruins sites, Upper Wash map is a topo with trails to several ruins, Lower Wash map is a topo with good trail info to Wolfman and some Cliff Dwellings, Lower Wash trail from Mary Cokenour provides mileages from US163 to ruins up Butler Wash, and River House trail shows the River trail along the San Juan with the trail up Butler Wash (its info can be read when magnified).